-Marc has technical experience in computer hardware ranging from PCs to mainframe servers dating from the late 70s to current day; application software for including C, C++, C#, JAVA, Perl, Visual Basic, Fortran, ADA, RTL (Verilog and VHDL); databases and information processing including Oracle, D-Base, Sybase and MySQL; operating systems including DOS, Windows, macOS, NeXT, various UNIX and Linux, and Android; electronic circuits and devices including various CPUs, GPUs, memory/storage and Bus architectures; light sources for video displays including liquid-crystal displays; video compression including MPEG-1, MPEG-2, H.264, and VC-1 standards and related technology; audio compression including MP3 standard and related technology; speech compression including G.723.1 standard and related technology; computer networking including ATM, Ethernet switch/router design and security; wireless technologies including CDMA, WiMAX, GSM, LTE devices, and infrastructure.
+Marc has technical experience in computer hardware ranging from PCs to mainframe servers dating from the late 1970s to current day; application software, including C, C++, C#, JAVA, Perl, Visual Basic, Fortran, ADA, RTL (Verilog and VHDL); databases and information processing, including Oracle, D-Base, Sybase and MySQL; operating systems, including DOS, Windows, macOS, NeXT, various UNIX and Linux, and Android; electronic circuits and devices, including various CPUs, GPUs, memory/storage and Bus architectures; light sources for video displays, including liquid-crystal displays; video compression, including MPEG-1, MPEG-2, H.264, and VC-1 standards and related technology; audio compression, including MP3 standard and related technology; speech compression, including G.723.1 standard and related technology; computer networking, including ATM and Ethernet switch/router design and security; and wireless technologies, including CDMA, WiMAX, GSM, and LTE devices and infrastructure.

-Before joining Fish in 2003, Marc had previous technical experience with Sony Electronics, Stac Inc., Jet Propulsion Laboratories (JPL), and Rockwell International SSD.
+Before joining Fish & Richardson in 2003, Marc had previous technical experience with Sony Electronics, Stac, Inc., Jet Propulsion Laboratories, and Rockwell International SSD.
 At Sony, he worked on internet research and development projects to add internet functionality to Sony product lines.
-This included designing and creating server and client applications, creating proprietary communication protocols, designing and creating e-commerce systems and integrating legacy systems.
+This included designing and creating server and client applications, creating proprietary communication protocols, designing and creating e-commerce systems, and integrating legacy systems.
 At Stac, Marc created the online Stac store for downloading free demonstration versions of Stac products and providing the ability to purchase and download digital versions of Stac products.
-At JPL, Marc created graphical software for use in the design of electrical subsystems of exploration spacecraft.
-While there, he also created an intranet tool integrating several spacecraft design tools output to one secure portal located in the assembly bay.
+At Jet Propulsion Laboratories, Marc created graphical software for use in the design of electrical subsystems of exploration spacecraft.
+While there, he also created an intranet tool integrating several spacecraft design tools' output to one secure portal located in the assembly bay.
 At Rockwell, he created graphical software used for designing next generation spacecraft.
-He also designed and created an automated RFP generation system by creating specialized software and integrating computers from mainframes to PCs using source code written C, Visual Basic, Fortran, and Oracle.
+He also designed and created an automated RFP generation system by creating specialized software and integrating computers from mainframes to PCs using source code written in C, Visual Basic, Fortran, and Oracle.